Oscar-Wohlfarhrt/DSRemapper/README.md

 DSRemapper is an open source application to remap PC controllers with written scripts.

 These scripts can be written in lua, which is the way I designed the program, or any other language or utility supported by a plugin.
 I focused on making the syntax easy for everyone.
-Although I understand that programming is not for everyone, it shouldn't be difficult to modify or write a basic script to achieve what you want without too much trouble.
+Although I understand that programming is not for everyone, but it shouldn't be difficult to modify or write a basic script to achieve what you want without too much trouble.

 However, I plan to design an interface system that makes this procedure simpler for everyone, by generating a lua script.
 This would allow DSRemapper to reach more people and still give complete freedom to everyone who wants it.